jay2503/cowin-watch/README.md

 # About

-A small utility to get notify for 18+ vaccination slot availibity by pincode.
+A small utility to get notify for 18+ vaccination slot availability by pincode.

 ## Installation